renovate-bot/zw/community/03_zsh_native_scripting_handbook.md

 ### Counting unquoted-only apostrophes

-A project was needing this to do some Zle line-continuation tricks (when you put a backslash-\ at the end of the line and press enter – it is the line-continuation that occurs at that moment).
+A project was needing this to do some Zle line-continuation tricks (when you put a backslash-\ at the end of the line and press enters – it is the line-continuation that occurs at that moment).

 The required functionality is: in the given string, count the number of apostrophes, but _only the unquoted ones_.
 This means that only apostrophes with null or an even number of preceding backslashes should be accepted into the count: